KhronosGroup/MoltenVK/README.md

 building from within *Xcode*.

-When building from the command line, you can set any of the build settings documented in the `mvk_config.h` file for `MVKConfiguration`, by passing them in the command line, as in the following examples:
+When building from the command line, you can set any of the build settings documented in the `MoltenVK_Configuration_Parameters.md` file, by passing them in the command line, as in the following examples:

 	make MVK_CONFIG_LOG_LEVEL=0